 CINNAMON–FLAVORED SUGAR: This is different from regular cinnamon sugar, because the color stays white and it has a more subtle flavor.
 To make it, just put 3 cinnamon sticks in a pound of granulated sugar (bury it in there!) and keep it there for 2 weeks, stirring once a week.
 You could add a few more cinnamon sticks if you want the flavor to be stronger.

-CHOCOLATE–CINNAMON SUGAR: Stir together 1 Tbsp. unsweetened cocoa powder, 3 Tbsp. sugar, and 1/2 tsp. ground cinnamon.
+CHOCOLATE–CINNAMON SUGAR: Stir together 1 Tablespoon unsweetened cocoa powder, 3 Tablespoons granulated sugar, and 1/2 teaspoon ground cinnamon.
 To make Chocolate-Cinnamon toast, spread 8 slices of toast with butter and sprinkle a rounded teaspoon of this chocolate–cinnamon mixture evenly on the toast.
 Broil the toast about 1 minute, until the top is bubbly.
 This would also be good sprinkled on other breakfast items when you’re wanting a little extra chocolate-cinnamon flavor.